Dimillian/DMRESTRequest-objc/readme.md

 1. Support 2 way of executing a request, using block or delegate.
 2. Super simple to instantiate, you have to pass the **HTTP** method you want to use, the targeted **ressource** and the **parameters** as a dictionary `key=value`
 3. The class take care of building the appropriate request and the parameters data.
-4. Response trough a delegate method when no active connection is available.
+4. Response trough a delegate (also works for blocks) method when no active internet connection is available.
 No Reachbility needed.
 5. Work with the status bar activity indicator.
 6. I've wrote a little category to encode the parameters string in UTF-8 and escape it.
 It is included as **DMRESTRequest** use it.
+7. Automatic parameters converstion to JSON format for HTTPBody if needed.

 ## What you should know before using it

+###Constants
 You have to edit 2 constants, in **DMRESTRequest**, your `API_URL` and `FILE_EXT`.
 Those constants represent your server endpoint and the file extensions you use (ie .json).
 URL string is constructed like this `API_URL/ressource.FILE_EXT?parameters`

+###Timeout
+Default `Timeout` interval is 60 seconds, support custom HTTP header fields.
+Both are properties that you can set:  `request.timeout = 30`.

+###Sending parameters as JSON
+For automatic parameters conversion to JSON format for HTTPBody just set `request.sendJSON = YES` before executing the request.
+It will automagically convert your parameters to a JSON string and set thr HTTP stuff like `application/json`.
+(Useful for RAILS REST service for example)

+###HTTP header fields
 The standard HTTP content-type is hardcoded to `application/x-www-form-urlencoded`, you're free to make it dynamic if you need a custom one.
 But for most/all of your requests it should works.

-Default `Timeout` interval is 60 seconds, support custom HTTP header fields.
-Both are properties that you can set:  `request.timeout = 30`.
+###Custom HTTP header fields
+With the property `HTTPHeaderFields` you can overwrite the default HTTP header fields by yours.
+Once this property is modified DMRestRequest will not add any extra parameters itself.
+So you have to take care of everythings.

 ## Getting started
 This is a really simple set of classes, ready to use, just import **DMRESTRequest**, **DMError** and **NSString+TotalEscaping** in your project, import **DMRESTRequest.h**  where you wan to make requests and you're done.